rburawes/golang-demo/README.md

 3. Schema and data scripts are located under 'sql' directory.
 ```
 ```
-Everything is inspired by Todd McCleod's Golang online courses.
+Everything is inspired by Todd McLeod's Golang online courses.
 ```